 The University Archives serves as a repository for materials documenting the history of California State University, Stanislaus and inlcudes retrospective campus publications such as newsletters, catalogs, press releases, photographs, The Signal student newspaper, campus yearbooks, as well as other documents and ephemera representing various campus entities.

-Click here to be directed to the Special Collections Research Guide (this link will open in a new window)
+Click here to be directed to the Special Collections Research Guide

 The Library serves as a repository for all master's theses and doctoral dissertations written by CSU Stanislaus graduate students.
 Theses and dissertations submitted after 2013 are in electronic format and will continue to be accessible via ScholarWorks.
 You may also consult the Library’s online catalog OneSearch for theses and dissertations in print format.
 Due to the Library Renovation currently underway, a majority of the theses and dissertations in print format are in remote storage and will not be accessible until summer 2021.
 For further assistance, consult a librarian at the Reference Desk in Library Annex (LX) 25.